wences-sanchez/Knowledge-Base/pages/Developer Testing (highlights).md

 			- A well-proven technique for fixing bugs is restraining oneself from rushing ahead to implement a fix, and first writing a test that’ll fail because of the bug’s presence.
 In the absence of the bug, that test would pass.
 Once the test is in place, the bug is fixed.
 If the fix is correct, the test passes.
 		- -
 		- -
-		- performed by developers in a cross-functional team #space
+		- performed by developers in a cross-functional team #ñspace
 		- -
 		- -
-		- Therefore, this book recurrently returns to the topic of collaboration between team members who are better at writing the code and team members who are better at testing it. #space
+		- Therefore, this book recurrently returns to the topic of collaboration between team members who are better at writing the code and team members who are better at testing it. #ñspace
 		- -
 	- Chapter 2.
 Testing Objectives, Styles, and Roles
 		- -
-		- By now it should be obvious that developer testing, as described in this book, is testing meant to support. #space
+		- By now it should be obvious that developer testing, as described in this book, is testing meant to support. #ñspace
 		- -
 		- -
 		- About the Tester role in Agile #card